DavidCalebChaparroOrozco/replit100daysofcode/README.md

    * You are 1/4th of the way done with 100 Days of Code!
 Well done.
 Learn how to import two libraries: 'os' and 'time', which will be super helpful as you start to build some really cool automation.
 *  Day 27 - Video Game Characters
 	  * Project Day!
 Build some characters and create their health and strength stats through the power of return, libraries, and loops.
 Get them ready to battle on Day 28.
+*  Day 28 - Epic Character Battle
+	* Project Day!
+Your characters you built on Day 27 will fight to the death.
+Who will win out?